ericoporto/ags-manual-wiki/Tumbleweed.md

 void Verbs.AdjustLanguage();
 ```

-This function has to be called from inside the template’s game_start() function.
+This function has to be called from inside the template's game_start() function.
 It sets up everything related to the verb buttons, so you need to take a look at this, if you want to customize your GUI.
 It is also import to understand, how this function works, if you want to get you game translated.
 If you take a closer look at this function, you will notice the following lines: